isao/scanfs/README.md

 custom events
 -------------

 You can assign a custom event categorization function to `Scan.typer`, or pass it as the second parameter to the constructor.
-The function is called for every non-error filesystem item, with the following two parameters:
+The categorization function is called for every non-error filesystem item, with the following two parameters:

 * `pathname` a string pathname of the item scanned
-* `stat` an `fs.Stats` object for the item scanned (see <http://bit.ly/Sb0KRd> or `man 2 stat`)
+* `stat` an `fs.Stats` object for the item scanned (see <http://bit.ly/Sb0KRd> or `man 2 stat` for more information about stat's properties)

-If the function returns a falsey value, then the default event is emitted.
+If the categorization function returns a falsey value, then the default event is emitted.
 Otherwise, the return value is used as the event name.

 Note that if the original event name was changed from `dir` to something else, then `scanfs` will not scan the associated directory.